On this page, you will learn everything about the processing of personal data that we implement. If we process your

 - The controller no longer needs the personal data for processing purposes, but the data subject requires

-them to determine, enforce, or defend legal claims;
+to determine, enforce, or defend legal claims;

 - The data subject has objected to the processing.

 - Personal data which are subject to processing restrictions shall be marked.

 - Where processing has been restricted, such personal data may, with the exception of their storage, be processed

 only with the consent of the data subject or for the purpose of determining, enforcing, or defending legal